TheodoreCha/TheodoreCha.github.io/_posts/rails/2022-08-15-tdd-graphql-on-rails.md

 #### Setup mutations spec

-We are going to create a spec file for the mutations. since we decoupled the creation logic from the Mutation's resolver, we just need to make sure whether the `LinkCreate` service is executed.
+We are going to create a spec file for the mutations. since we decoupled the creation logic from the Mutation's resolver, we need to ensure whether the `LinkCreate` service is executed.

 ```cpp
 #spec/graphql/mutations/create_link.rb